bombbomb/developer.bombbomb.com/_posts/2017-10-24-swift-data-detection.md

 This code loops over the matches.
 For each one, it checks to see if the URL uses `mailto:`.
 If so, it extracts the email address and adds it to an array.

 There's one detail that might seem a little odd.
 I'm creating an instance of `URLComponents` to get the address, when it looks like the original `URL` would work on its own.
 Both classes have a `path` property, after all.
-Remember what I said about Foundation having literally decades of history?
-That also means there's some old cruft in places. `URL` parses URLs according to RFC 1808.
-That RFC was obsoleted by RFC 3986 back in 2005. `URL` still uses the older RFC, probably because changing it would break existing code.
+Why the extra step?
+Well, remember what I said about Foundation having literally decades of history?
+That also means there's some old cruft in places. `URL` parses URLs according to [RFC 1808](https://tools.ietf.org/html/rfc1808).
+That RFC was obsoleted by [RFC 3986](https://tools.ietf.org/html/rfc3986) back in 2005. `URL` still uses the older RFC, probably because changing it would break existing code.
 The upshot is that `URL` can't extract the email address, but `URLComponents` can.
 But since `NSTextCheckingResult` still produces a `URL`, the code above needs to convert.

+## Extending String

 This all comes together nicely in an extension to `String`.